Trans-Ocean News Service

 Transocean News Service (also Trans-Ocean News Service) was a wireless German news agency headquartered in Berlin, Germany.
-It was closed by the Allied occupation government after the German capitulation in May 1945.
+It was closed by occupation government after the German capitulation in May 1945.

 The agency was founded in 1914 in response to Britain’s cutting of transatlantic cables to Germany during the World War I. In the 1920s and until Adolf Hitler rose to power in 1933, Transocean was a reputable news agency.
 Then the Nazis put it under control of the Foreign Office and the Propaganda Ministry.
 Transocean, however, presented itself as an independent news agency and not an official government run institution like the German News Bureau (Deutsches Nachrichtenbüro).